CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 test("converts 1 to an ordinal number", function () {});
 ```

-We need to write an assertion inside the body of `function () {}`
+We need to write an **assertion** inside the body of `function () {}`

 The assertion is the part of the test code that actually checks to see if something is true or not.
-In this example, we are claiming that the following is true:
+In this example, we want to check that the following is true:

 We expect `getOrdinalNumber(1)` to be `"1st"`